Safe Suet Feeding

 All Beef and Pork FAT is not suet!
 The name 'suet' is getting applied to any kind of animal fat.
 This is particularly dangerous, and frankly not true.
 There are various kinds of fats from animals.
 True suet is the fat around the loin of a cow.
 It is very dry and hard, thus it crumbles when you handle it.
 Bacon grease, drippings from beef cooking, fats off steaks or from under the skin, or what is left-over from cooking is not suet - not even close.
 These fats must have dry ingredients added to them to make them hold together as a 'cake.'
 True suet, is the safest fat for birds.

-True Suet: Melt-point of 95 degrees, or higher.
+True Suet: Melt-point of 113 degrees, or higher.
 A hard, crumbly, dry fat.
 Yes, it is hard to work with if you make your own suet.
 However, it is better for the birds.
 Suet packs a serious energy punch.
 They do not need to eat very much to gain the fat they desperately need for their reserves and energy needs.
 This leaves more room for their main dietary foods (seeds or insects).
 Birds must get as much nutrition out of a food source as they possibly can.
 Poor food options require more work, less time resting, more stress, and nutritional deficiencies.
+This is an excellent article on true suet: https://truorganicbeef.com/blogs/beef-wiki/what-is-suet-and-tallow-difference

 Vegetable oils: Almost all vegetable oils have melting points of 75-77 degrees.
 This is way too low for a "suet" cake.
 These fats melt and spread easier, making them a risky option.
 Low melt points mean that they should not be fed at temps higher than 70.
 For a 'suet' cake, one must add some form of flour to hold the cake together, usually wheat, corn, sometimes oatmeal.
 The mix can be as high as 6 cups of flour to a mere 1 cup of fat!!!
 The bird must eat way more of this concoction to gain the fat benefits than they would a small suet cake (why a true suet cake will last days, and one of these possibly just hours).